ktomk/pipelines/doc/PIPELINES-SERVICES.md

 *Command-line example:* Missing variable for pipelines `mysql` service

-Fixing the service definition (here by adding a variable to it) and and running the `pipelines --service mysql` again, will show the service properly running by displaying the output of the service.
+Fixing the service definition (here by adding a variable to it) and running the `pipelines --service mysql` again, will show the service properly running by displaying the output of the service.

 Press <kbd>ctrl</kbd> + <kbd>z</kbd> to suspend the process and